Share your love

 The webpage that shows up on your browser is called the frontend application.
 When you interact with the page, such as by clicking on a button, your browser communicates with the backend application to retrieve the required information.

 Developers use a LAMP stack to create both static and dynamic web content.
+You can now proceed to the guide steps below on the Orcacore website to complete the LAMP Stack setup on Rocky Linux 9.

 Steps To Install LAMP Stack on Rocky Linux 9 Blue Onyx